Haytor

 Did you know?

 The rocky granite outcrops (tors) that dominate the landscape were formed over 280 million years ago.
-People have been here for over 4,000 years, you will see the remains of prehistoric round houses, field boundaries and burial cairns.
+People have been here for over 4,000 years.
+You will see the remains of prehistoric round houses, field boundaries and burial cairns.

 Prehistoric Dartmoor